 As stated, the goal should be to incur the business value benefits that come with migrating your infrastructure to the cloud, which, if done right, will lead to the long-term financial outcome you and your team are looking for.

 Just remember to carefully assess and understand the ramifications that this potential cloud migration will have on your business operations.
 Take initiative to accommodate these changes before you officially begin the migration.
 Think preemptively as you gear up for this extremely disruptive and transformative process.
-Most importantly, don’t base your decision to migrate to IaaS on whether it will save you money.
+Most importantly, don’t base your IaaS migration decision on whether it will save you money.
 Truthfully, it won’t if you haven’t done the work of critically analyzing the situation, and you’ll need to have a better case built up to justify your cloud migration if you want to get the most of out of this investment.

 The prevailing myth about cloud IaaS is that it is a guaranteed way to save you money.
 This was the case for Del Monte, but it won’t be true for you if you don’t take steps now to ensure your successful IaaS migration.

 The organizations that do see fruitful cost reductions as a result of their IaaS migration are doing an effective job at planning and analyzing proper use cases of the cloud within their company.

 Workload optimization, governance, cost management and operational alignment with cloud operating principles – These are just a few of the things you might consider when deciding whether to migrate your infrastructure to the cloud.